Pikukuh Baduy

-Pikukuh Baduy is a customary prohibition and rules that guide the activities of the Baduy people which is based on the teachings of Sunda Wiwitan.
+Pikukuh Baduy (ᮕᮤᮊᮥᮊᮥᮂᮘᮓᮥᮚ᮪), or the Baduy customary prohibitions, is one of the Sunda Wiwitan religious ideology commonly believed or adhered by the Sunda ethnic of Baduy, which contains several religious regulations, especially regarding the Sunda-way of life.
 The rules are immutable; Baduy society should not change and violate the rule, because according to their belief, everything in life is already determined.

 All Baduy that follows Sunda Wiwitan religion must follow their religious pillars (rukun Baduy) which contains Sunda Wiwitan beliefs such as: ngukus, ngawalu, muja ngalaksa, ngalanjak, ngapundayan, and ngareksakeun sasaka pusaka.
 The rules must be adhered from traditional leaders called Pu'un.
 Pu'un must be respected and followed because Pu'un's are descendants of the Batara.

 Demographics

-In Banten Province there is a vibrant community with a very simple life depend mainly on rice cultivation and regardless of with the times. is a very closed society of the influence of foreign cultures, known as Baduy society, the or the Baduy people.
+In Banten there is a vibrant community with a very simple life depend mainly on rice cultivation and regardless of with the times. is a very closed society of the influence of foreign cultures, known as Baduy society, the or the Baduy people.

 This community inhabits the slopes of mountains Kendeng with an area of approximately 5101.85 hectares.
 Administratively located in Village Kanekes, Leuwidamar subdistrict, Lebak District, Banten Province.
 Range 160 km west City Metropolitan Jakarta. the name Bedouins at first not from the Baduy people's own.
 South Banten residents who have religious Islam, commonly called the 'baduy' to people who do not Kanekes barefoot, riding abstinence, abstinence formal school, and like move as much as anyone in the Arab.

 Baduy people, both ethnically, geographically, history, language, also in their own recognition is a Sundanese.
 To differentiate with other Sundanese people who reside and from outside the area Baduy, they named themselves Sunda Wiwitan. the Wiwitan Sundanese term for the Baduy, understanding not only limited to ethnic or sub-ethnic, but also includes geography, history, language, culture including customs and beliefs.

 Baduy population numbered 10,879 souls, 5,465 men and women's souls 5414, based on Census data Villagers Kanekes February 28, 2008.
 Judging from previous years, rapid population growth of 1.79% per year.
 As citizens of rapid growth, changes in residential land (territorial) also extends continuously evolving.
 In the Regional Regulation No. 23 of 2001 by position, inside and outside, shelter residents, Baduy administratively divided into two: Baduy and Outer Baduy.
 In a Baduy society, amounting to 1,053 souls occupy land inhabited three villages: Cikeusik, Cikertawa and Cibeo.
 Outer Baduy people who numbered 9,826 souls occupy land that was inhabited 57 villages and 5 scene of (splitting the village).
 In the previous year, 2003 Outer Baduy is known that only has 45 villages and 6 scene of.